Published Apr 29, 2023

-In current Star Trek series, such as Discovery, Lower Decks, and Strange New Worlds, we meet the women Janeway led the way for— Captain (and Emperor) Philippa Georgiou, Captain Michael Burnham, Vice Admiral Katrina Cornwell, Captain Carol Freeman, and Lieutenant Commander Una Chin-Riley.
-All of them have come a far way from the outdated ideals presented in TOS’s finale episode, “Turnabout Intruder,” which claimed women aren’t fit to be Starfleet leaders because they are too emotional.
+In current Star Trek series, we meet the women Janeway led the way for — Captain (and Emperor) Philippa Georgiou, Captain Michael Burnham, Vice Admiral Katrina Cornwell, Captain Carol Freeman, and Lieutenant Commander Una Chin-Riley.
+All of them have come a far way from the outdated ideals presented in The Original Series’ finale episode, “Turnabout Intruder,” which claimed women aren’t fit to be Starfleet leaders because they are too emotional.
 Michael Burnham's emotions might guide some of her choices, but it is her capacity for love that’s her defining trait.
 And like Janeway, Burnham leads a crew very far away from home that becomes a family, much like the Voyager did.

 Janeway's lack of romance kept the focus on her as an individual, without the attachment to another.
 During the 1990s, any relationship would have taken focus away from that.
 Thankfully, times have changed; not only does Burnham fall in love (twice), but Freeman is a captain and a mom on the same ship.

-While Trek's male officers all had sexual and romantic relationships, Janeway's lack of romance not only emphasizes her role as a Caretaker, who puts the crew and mission before her own needs, but it leads the way for modern Trek women to be equal to their male counterparts.
+While Star Trek's male officers all had sexual and romantic relationships, Janeway's lack of romance not only emphasizes her role as a Caretaker who puts the crew and mission before her own needs, but it leads the way for modern women characters to be equal to their male counterparts.

 Aunt Kathy and the Captain's Assistant